Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 enrollment in the first core course of the PhD program (Health and Rehabilitation

 I).
-In general, MOT/PhD students receive full-time funding in the Autumn semester
+In general, OTD/PhD students receive full-time funding in the Autumn semester

 of the third year.